EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

-The purpose of this principle is therefore to provide surveillance professionals and stakeholders with guidance on available knowledge resources they may use to foster a One Health approach within their area of work or to increase the value of their sector-specific surveillance reports for future One Health analysis.
-The solutions and methods developed within the ORION project supporting the adoption of this principle can be accessed via the *One Health Surveillance Knowledge Hub,* a web-based technical infrastructure that facilitates knowledge exchange and joint knowledge generation within and across domains.
-Examples of such knowledge resources are the inventory of existing European surveillance systems, an inventory of statistical methods and tools used within those surveillance systems as well as an online handbook with guidance on implementation of national NGS infrastructure for improved One Health surveillance.
+The purpose of this principle is therefore to provide surveillance professionals and stakeholders with guidance on available knowledge resources they may be used to foster a One Health approach within their area of work or to increase the value of their sector-specific surveillance reports for future One Health analysis.
+The solutions and methods developed within the ORION project supporting the adoption of this principle can also be accessed via the *One Health Surveillance Knowledge Hub,* a web-based technical infrastructure that facilitates knowledge exchange and joint knowledge generation within and across domains.
+Examples of such knowledge resources are the inventory of existing European surveillance systems for zoonoses, an inventory of statistical methods and tools used within those surveillance systems as well as an online handbook with guidance on implementation of national NGS infrastructure for improved One Health surveillance.

 Scope